 Type: With Title Only

-VA Snippets created with a title only, i.e. without a shortcut and without $selected$, can be invoked only from a menu.
+VA Snippets created with a title only, i.e., without a shortcut or $selected$, can be invoked only from a menu.
 These VA Snippets typically hold large or infrequently used blocks of code.

 VA Snippets with shortcuts can have titles as well, but such VA Snippets are not considered of type With Title Only.
 When a VA Snippet with a shortcut includes a title, the title appears in a suggestion list—in lieu of code—when the shortcut is typed.

 Type: Smart Suggestions

-When you define a variable in new code you write, Visual Assist can suggest an initial value for the variable.
+When you define a variable in new code, Visual Assist can suggest an initial value for the variable.
 The suggested values vary by type of variable and are enumerated in VA Snippets of type Smart Suggestions.

 Visual Studio 2008 and older